 - As an instructor, copyright law determines how you can and cannot use copyrighted materials in the classroom and online.
 Learn more about the TEACH Act, course reserves course packs, and University of Illinois policy.
 Section 110 of copyright law is an exception that addresses classroom use of copyrighted material.
 This section makes it legal to use materials for teaching if:

 - The class is face-to-face and located in a classroom or similar educational setting (see the TEACH Act for distance education settings)

 - The school legally owns a copy of the material being shared

 - The information is necessary to the course

 - Stay up-to-date on the ever-changing landscape of copyright concerns by monitoring the news and social media outlets.

 - Author's Rights: The University of Illinois Library's Author Rights campaign seeks to help scholars take control of their work and their careers by becoming more informed about trends in scholarly publishing.

 - IDEALS: Illinois Digital Environment for Access to learning and Scholarship: Deposit your work into the University of Illinois' institutional repository so that you can share your work with colleagues and the world.

 - Journal Impact Factors: Impact factor is a measure of the frequency with which the "average article" published in a given scholarly journal has been cited in a particular year or period and is often used to measure or describe the importance of a particular journal to its field.
 The Thomson-Reuters (formerly Institute for Scientific Information (ISI)) ranks, evaluates, and compares journals within subject categories and publishes the results in Journal Citation Reports.
-Learn more before you submit your work to a journal.

 - Altmetrics: Altmetrics, or “alternative metrics,” are an emerging field of new methods for measuring the use and importance of scholarly articles, particularly in the sciences.